 Bow Glacier Falls

-One hour north of Banff, you’ll find Bow Lake and an option to hike to Bow Glacier Falls.
+One hour north of Banff, Bow Lake offers an option to hike to Bow Glacier Falls.
 There’s lots of parking near the Lodge at Bow Lake, as this is one of Banff’s popular hikes.

 Takakkaw Falls